What is Azithromycin?

 What does Azithromycin treat?

-Azithromycin aids in treating bacterial infections such as bronchitis, pneumonia, ear infections, lung infections, sinuses, sexually transmitted diseases (STDs) and infections of skin, throat and reproductive organs.
+It aids in treating bacterial infections such as bronchitis, pneumonia, ear infections, lung infections, sinuses, sexually transmitted diseases (STDs), and infections of the skin, throat, and reproductive organs.

-It also helps prevent disseminated Mycobacterium Avium complex (MAC) infection (rare lung infection) that affects people with HIV.
+It also helps prevent disseminated Mycobacterium Avium complex (MAC) infection, a rare lung infection, that affects people with HIV.

 What are the drug interactions of Azithromycin?

-When taken with nelfinavir (HIV drug), Azithromycin can increase the risk of developing liver diseases and hearing problems.
+When taken with nelfinavir (an HIV drug), the antibiotic medicine can increase the risk of developing liver diseases and hearing problems.
 It can also increase the potential of blood thinners such as warfarin.
-Other drugs that interact with Azithromycin include digoxin (heart medication), colchicine (gout medicine), phenytoin (seizure medicine), and magnesium or aluminum-based antacids.
+Other drugs that interact with the antibiotic drug include digoxin (heart medication), colchicine (gout medicine), phenytoin (seizure medicine), and magnesium or aluminum-based antacids.
+It also interacts with other antibiotics such as Ciprofloxacin

 We have not listed all the drugs; make sure to provide your medical history and ongoing medication details with your doctor before prescribing the drug.